Wonton Noodles

 Recipe Contributor: Fern at To Food with Love.

-• Get good quality fresh egg noodles that are springy and have a good bite after cooking.
+• For the best wonton noodles, I always go for good-quality fresh egg noodles that are nice and springy with a good bite after cooking.

-• For the best results, please make your own char siu.
-I have two recipes that you can refer to: Char Siu and Chinese BBQ Pork.
+• For the most flavorful char siu, I recommend making it myself.
+I have two recipes you can check out: Char Siu and Chinese BBQ Pork.

 Nutrition